csgohacks/master-guide/introduction/terminology-of-csgo-cheating.md

 ## Cheat Software-related
 * P2C - Cheat software that requires the user to pay for it.

-* F2C - Cheat software that don't requires the user to pay for it, mostly are external cheats.
+* F2C - Cheat software that don't requires the user to pay for it, some are external cheats.

 * Paste - Cheat software that their source code are based on some open-source code that is available on popular code hosting websites such as github.
 However so most of them behaves quite bad and the chances of getting detected by anti-cheat software are very high.
 Also some scammers would use them as a base to scame people.

 However cheaters also used this term as an irony to their paid cheat behaves like those cheats.

 * Crack - Cheats that are used to be paid and now being accessible for free.